Repositioning NASA software to accelerate science at global scale

 ︎ Easily navigate between the three core product functions: Workflow, Quantification, and Investigation.

-︎ Immediately grasp tool functionality by switching between an isolated panel view and an in-context workspace view.
+︎ Switch between an isolated panel view and an in-context workspace view to immediately grasp tool functionality.

 Interact with the final prototype here.